ThePinkPanther96/ThePinkPanther96/README.md

 # Hi there, I'm Gal 👋

-- 📘 DevOps/SRE engineer focused on automated AWS observability.
-Expert in Terraform, Docker, and CI/CD (GitHub Actions, Jenkins); led Datadog, New Relic, and CloudWatch integrations for APM, dashboards, and KPI monitoring; automates infrastructure with Python, Bash, Lambda, and EventBridge.
+- 📘 Results-driven DevOps and SRE engineer with hands-on experience automating large-scale cloud observability solutions on AWS.
+Skilled in IaC with Terraform, containerization using Docker, K8s, and full-stack CI/CD pipelines powered by GitHub Actions, Jenkins, and BitBucket.
+Led large-scale observability projects integrating Datadog, NewRelic, CloudWatch, and CloudTrail to deliver Log Management, APM, dashboards, KPI reporting, and a robust monitoring and alerting system, based on best-practice monitoring strategies that enhance development and operations workflows.
+Proficient in scripting with Python and Bash to automate and optimize cloud infrastructure, leveraging serverless tools such as Lambda and EventBridge and more.
 - 💻 Currently, I hold the role of a Site Reliability Engineer at a global AWS and Salesforce Reseller company.
 - 👯 I am actively seeking opportunities to collaborate with fellow content creators.